laminas-api-tools/documentation/auth/user-differentiation.md

 Authorization
 -------------

-Even with our adapter in place, it still will not secure the ZF\OAuth2 routes because they are by default secured with the `ZF\MvcAuth\Identity\GuestIdentitiy`.
+Even with our adapter in place, it still will not secure the Laminas\ApiTools\OAuth2 routes because they are by default secured with the `Laminas\ApiTools\MvcAuth\Identity\GuestIdentitiy`.
 So we need to add Authorization to the application:

 First we'll extend the onBootstrap we just created: